-No major projects or improvements were completed to the General Facilities in FY 2014 other than routine maintenance and repairs.
+No major projects or improvements were completed to the General Facilities in FY 2015 other than installing building heaters and routine maintenance and repairs.
+In FY 2016, the Unit 3 stack was completely relined.
+A nitrogen generator was added at the plant to keep nitrogen on the boiler at all times.
 In general, the station facilities appeared clean and well maintained during the site visit.